global-container-format/gcf-spec/README.md

 ## Bugs

 File any issue on the [GitHub repository](https://github.com/global-container-format/gcf-spec).
+Before doing so, read the [FAQ](FAQ.md) to see if your question was already answered.